Modifiers

 Pinto Patterns

 Pinto Patterns: Pinto is a term that refers to several different patterns of white.
 The patterns fall into two catagories, tobianos and overos.
-The overo catagory includes frame overo, sabino, and splash white.
+The overo catagory is really just a catch-all for non-tobiano patterns that includes frame overo, sabino, dominant white/white spotted, splash white, and manchado.
 A horse with a combination of tobiano and one or more overo patterns is known as a tovero.

-The tobiano pattern is dominant, and it is characterized by white crossing the horse's back between the withers and the dock, as well as by areas of color on the head, chest, and flanks.
+The tobiano pattern is dominant, and it is characterized by white crossing the horse's topline, as well as by areas of color on the head, chest, and flanks.
 Most tobianos have normal face markings like stars and blazes, and they almost always have four white feet.
+Some minimally marked tobianos appear to have only 4 stockings and no other discernable white markings.

 Sabino is a pattern that comes in many forms.
-In its minimal form, it only manifests itself as small socks and a star or blaze, if that.
-More extreme sabinos will have white patches, often with roaned edges, creeeping up their sides from the underside of the belly.
-The most extreme sabinos will look entirely white or almost so, often retaining a few patches of color along their toplines, particularly on the ears or in the mane.
+In its minimal form, it may manifests itself as simple socks and a blaze.
+More extreme sabinos will have white patches, often with roaned edges, creeping up their sides from the underside of the belly.
+The most extreme sabinos will look entirely white or nearly so, often retaining a few patches of color along their toplines, particularly on the ears or in the mane.

-Splash white horses look as if they've literally been splashed with white paint from the underside or dipped in white paint.
+Splash white horses look as if they've literally been splashed with or dipped in white paint from the underside.
 Splash white is an incomplete dominant.
 Homozygous spashes will have more white than heterozygous splashes.
 Splash markings tend to have smooth, crisp edges, and most splashes have blue eyes (especially the homozygous ones).

 Tobiano